marlonmisra/vehicle-tracking/README.md

 **Window parameters**

-This above function works on window sizes of arbitrary size and this is important.
-When the search happens near the bottom of the image the windows must be large (images close to the car appear bigger).
-In comparison, images that are further away appear in much smaller windows.
+This above function works on window sizes of arbitrary dimensions.
+This is important because when the search happens near the bottom of the image (where other cars are close), the windows have to be larger because cars closer to your car appear to be larger.
+Conversely, cars that are higher in the image (further away in real life) require smaller windows.
 Because of that, we defined 4 different window sizes.

 We can also restrict the area to search in.
-For example, we don't care if any cars are detected at the very top of the image.

-Lastly, we have to define a window_overlap parameter which sets the amount a window is shifted in each iteration.
+For example, we don't care if any cars are detected at the very top of the image.Lastly, we have to define a window_overlap parameter which sets the amount a window is shifted in each iteration.

 ```python
 smallest_window_size = (48, 48)
 small_window_size = (64, 64)
 medium_window_size = (96, 96)
 large_window_size = (128, 128)

 smallest_x_start_stop = [500, None]
 small_x_start_stop = [0, None]
 medium_x_start_stop = [0, None]